MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

 ### Connect through the Power BI Connector

-**Required role:** Analyst or limited analyst
+**Required role:** Analyst or Limited analyst

-You can use the Power BI Connector to import Workplace Analytics data and construct visualizations and build insights about the data in Power BI.
+You can use the Power BI Connector to connect to or import Workplace Analytics data and construct visualizations and build insights about the data in Power BI.

-You can import specific metrics and person attributes from Workplace Analytics or you can create a new person or meeting query to define what metrics and attributes you want to export/connect to and analyze in Power BI.
+You can import specific metrics and person attributes from Workplace Analytics, or create and connect a new person or meeting query to define what metrics and attributes you want to connect to and analyze in Power BI.

 The Connector automatically enforces the privacy rules configured by the organization's Workplace Analytics admin by only providing and guarantees the freshness of any visualized data.